paulmmay/blog.paulmay.org/_posts/2012-06-01-persuasive-rehabilitation.md

 Research questions included:

-* <strong>Patient Need:</strong> What is a stem cell transplant and why would one be required?
+* What is a stem cell transplant and why would one be required?
 * Why is a period of rehabilitation required?
 * What is the patient's experience of rehabilitation?
 * How does MSKCC support patients throughout rehabilitation?